Difficulty Level: Novice | Time Required: 2 Minutes | Tools Required: None | Related Parts, Products, Services or Technology: None

 On some models, you can switch between Adaptive Cruise Control and cruise control.
 Here’s how:

-3. You’ll see a message in your Driver Information Center (DIC) that you have switched between cruise control and Adaptive Cruise Control.
-Then, check which CRUISE CONTROL icon is displayed before you set the cruise control speed and start using the system.
+- You’ll see a message in your cluster display that you have switched between cruise control and Adaptive Cruise Control.
+Then, check which cruise control icon is displayed before you set the cruise control speed and start using the system.

 ADAPTIVE CRUISE CONTROL